 Consult a Certified Poison Control Center for up-to-date guidance and advice.
-Telephone numbers for certified poison control centers are listed in the Physicians' Desk Reference (PDR).
 Call 1-800-222-1222 or refer to www.poison.org.

 There are no known antidotes for bupropion.
 In case of an overdose, provide supportive care, including close medical supervision and monitoring.
 Consider the possibility of multiple drug overdose.